eike-welk/clair/clair/design/data-types.rst

 DetectedProduct
 ---------------------------------------
+* id
 * name
 * quantity
 * product_state : new, like_new, used, degraded, broken, unknown
+  Or maybe number in range 1...0.
 * recognition_quality
-    The automatic recognition algorithm returns a certainty value.
+    Measure of the certainty that the automatic recognition algorithm has correctly identified the product.

 Listing